 If the county Board of Supervisors approves the rebranding Tuesday, it’s goodbye boring “Stockton Metropolitan Airport,” hello glamorous “San Francisco Stockton Regional Airport.”

-Runaway Mayor’s success story city.
+Runaway Mayor’s success story city still not the image of success.

 City police eventually solved that case when they found the severed heads piled up in a homeless camp and made an arrest.